Selectable Types

 Use when parameter keys need to map to different values:

-# Single selection with simple values
+# Single selection with value mapping

 model = hp.select({